Oleksandr Markevych: Scientific career and publications

-After returning to Kyiv in 1935 Markevich continued his ichthyoparasitological investigations.
+After returning to Kyiv in 1935 Markevych continued his ichthyoparasitological investigations.
 In 1951 he published an extensive monograph on the parasite fauna of freshwater fishes of the Ukrainian SSR.
 This monograph received a strong response in the USSR and abroad.
 In 1963 it was published in English under the title "Parasitic Fauna of Freshwater Fish of the Ukrainian SSR".
 He continued to be actively interested in the research of Copepoda parasitica, and his latest monograph on the parasitic Copepoda of fish in the USSR was published for the Smithsonian Institution and the National Science Foundation (USA) by the Indian National Scientific Documentation Centre (1976).

 Proceeding from a series of solid scientific works on fish parasites (ichtyoparasitology) he formulated some theoretical fundamentals after complex studies on parasites of aquatic animals (hydroparasitology).
 As part of a scientific program, he identified studies needed on the ecology and development of the parasites of aquatic animals, studies on their influence on their host and vice versa, and studies on their dependence on abiotic and biotic factors.